Miramar's Fence Company — We Know This City

 Dirt Removal Required

-Miramar requires dirt removal on post holes — $15 per hole, included in every Miramar estimate.
+Miramar requires the excavated dirt from post holes to be hauled off and disposed — not spread along the fence line as is standard elsewhere.
+It’s $15 per hole, included in every Miramar estimate.

 We measure, answer your questions, and give you a clear written quote.
 No pressure.
 No obligation.